About geometry and physics

 5. Dynamical systems and geometric PDEs

-Note: The first three of these subjects are generally viewed as minimal mathematics requirements for working in any area of gravitational physics, including cosmology.
+Note: The first three of these subjects are generally viewed as minimal mathematics requirements for working in any area of gravitational physics, including physical cosmology.